AtlasKaczek/WorkEpicProject/README.md

 ### Makefile

-Adds few commends, so it's easier to use our app.
+Contains few parameters, so it's easier to use our app.

 - ```make run```
 Compiles and runs our app.